-Chicago History Museum, 1601 N. Clark St.
+Chicago History Museum, 1601 N. Clark St., Lincoln Park

 Night Out In The Parks

 Presented by Mayor Rahm Emanuel, Night Out in the Parks brings over 1,000 cultural events to neighborhood parks each year.
 Chicagoans and visitors alike, enjoy the breadth of world-class events in every one of the city's 77 community areas.
-Here are a few programming highlights happening in March, but be sure to check out their website (or download the app!) for a full listing of events!
+Here are a few programming highlights happening in July, but be sure to check out their website (or download the app!) for a full listing of events!